 A sustainability risk is understood as an environmental, social or governance event or condition that, if it were to occur, could have a material adverse impact on the value of an investment.

 Investment decisions take into account sustainability risks and they are based on in-house and third-party analyses.

-The integration of ESG risks shall also be generally included in the principles for action in the provision of financial investment advice and discretionary portfolio management, by means of the criteria and methodology deemed appropriate to be implemented in accordance with the Bank’s Policy on integrating ESG risks into investment decisions and advice.
+The integration of ESG risks shall also be generally included in the principles for action in the provision of discretionary portfolio management, by means of the criteria and methodology deemed appropriate to be implemented in accordance with the Bank’s Policy on integrating ESG risks into investment decisions.